demisto/content/Packs/Zoom/Integrations/Zoom_IAM/README.md

 An Identity and Access Management integration template.
-This integration was integrated and tested with version xx of Zoom_IAM
+This integration was integrated and tested with version v2 of Zoom_IAM

 ## Configure Zoom_IAM on Cortex XSOAR